UMDOER/PSYC341OER/_pages/sensation-perception/object_perception.md

 # Perception: Pattern recognition

-adapted from and [CognitivePsychology.wikidot.com](http://cognitivepsychology.wikidot.com/cognition:topdown) and and Dumper et al., [The Gestalt Principles of Perception](https://opentext.wsu.edu/psych105/chapter/5-7-the-gestalt-principles-of-perception/)
+adapted from various sources (see below)

 Psychologists often distinguish between top-down and bottom-up approaches to information-processing.
 In top-down approaches, knowledge or expectations are used to guide processing.
 Bottom-up approaches, however, are more like the structuralist approach, piecing together data until a bigger picture is arrived at.
 One of the strongest advocates of a bottom-up approach was J.J.
 Gibson (1904-1980), who articulated a theory of direct perception.
 This stated that the real world provided sufficient contextual information for our visual systems to directly perceive what was there, unmediated by the influence of higher cognitive processes.
 Gibson developed the notion of affordances, referring to those aspects of objects or environments that allow an individual to perform an action.
 Gibson's emphasis on the match between individual and environment led him to refer to his approach as ecological.
 Most psychologists now would argue that both bottom-up and top-down processes are involved in perception.